ChrisVilches/Ruby-Behavior-Tree/README.md

 #### on_finished_running

 Similar to `on_status_change`, but only triggers when the node has been set to a status other than `running`.

-#### on_tick

-This is where custom logic for when the node is being ticked can be implemented.

-What you should implement differs depending on the node type.

-1. **For condition nodes:** don't override this method.
-Override `should_tick?` instead.
-2. **For control nodes:** Override the control-flow logic.
-In other words, you can create a control node that's not a `sequence` nor a `selector`, but something else entirely.
-See the custom control node example for reference.
-3. **For task nodes:** The task procedure.
-4. **For (non-condition) decorator nodes:** Currently overriding is not considered supported.
-Override the `decorate` method instead.

-#### should_tick?

-The default return value for this node is `true` for all nodes, except for condition nodes, where it should be overriden.

-This method must return a `boolean` value.

-Note: Currently all nodes have this method, however instead of overriding it in task nodes or other types of nodes, prefer creating a condition node and use it to decorate the node you want to conditionally tick.

 ### Add custom nodes to the DSL